micmejia/bible-dump/AMPC/Galatians/Gal 5.md

 If we live by the [Holy] Spirit, let us also walk by the Spirit.
-[If by the Holy Spirit [^g]we have our life in God, let us go forward [^h]walking in line, our conduct controlled by the Spirit.]
+[If by the Holy Spirit we have our life in God, let us go forward walking in line, our conduct controlled by the Spirit.]